Carl Gustav Rehnskiöld: Campaign in Denmark and the Baltics

 In the afternoon of 20 November, the two Swedish columns advanced towards the Russian line.
 The Swedes, hidden by a heavy snowstorm that blew directly into the eyes of the Russians, breached the fortifications, causing a violent massacre and panic among the Russian troops.
 After a wild rout the Russian Army chose to surrender, and after negotiations were allowed to withdraw back to Russia.
 The Russians lost about 9,000 men during the battle, and their entire command was captured, while the Swedish casualties were estimated to be around 1,900 men.
 Peter I himself was not present at the battle, since he handed over the command of his army to Duke Charles Eugène de Croÿ, who became a prisoner of war.
 Many European nations were greatly impressed with the Swedish victory and congratulated the King and his army.
 Magnus Stenbock later praised Rehnskiöld for his efforts during the battle:

-This is God's work alone, and if anything human had any part of it, it was the firm, immovable resolution once made by His Majesty, and the ripe dispositions of Lieutenant-General Rehnskiöld against the intent of others, which were done honestly.
-I can truly declare him general.
-Grant him life under God, he will be a great Captain, so much more as he is an honorable and faithful friend, adored by the whole army.
-I have so much more reason to venerate him, who through his instigation that day I came to command on the most difficult side as Major-General, of which I have the pleasure to call myself.
+God alone has done this.
+And if any human being deserves a share of the credit, it is the firm and unshakable decision His Majesty once made, and then the careful, well-judged plan that Lieutenant General Rehnskiöld honestly carried out in spite of others’ intentions.
+I can truly call him a general.
+If God grants him life, he will become a great commander—especially since he is an honorable and loyal friend, loved by the whole army.
+I have even greater reason to respect him, because through his encouragement I ended up commanding, as a major general, on the hardest part of the line that day—where I had the good fortune to distinguish myself.

 — Magnus Stenbock, Excerpt from his letter sent to Bengt Gabrielsson Oxenstierna.